0xAX/asm/content/asm_3.md

 ### Converting integer to string

 In the end of the previous section we calculated the sum of two numbers and put the result in the `r10` register.
 The `sys_write` system call can print only string.
 So we need to convert our numeric sum to string before we can print it.
-We will achieve this by the `int_to_str` sobrutine:
+We will achieve this by the `int_to_str` sobroutine:

 ```assembly
     ;; Move sum value to the rax register.